MediaPreneur/Bear-Simplenote-Import/README.md

 (Should work with simplenote.app Version 1.2 (1200) from Mac appstore installed.
 Open simplenote.app and let it finish any pending sync before running this script.)
 * As file export: `simplenote_id_#.txt`, with tags, creation, and modified dates from Simplenote :)
 * Then manual file import in Bear with option:
 `Keep original creation and modification date` checked.
+Leave all the other options UNCHECKED!
 * Or chose direct import into Bear, with tags, but no dates.

 **NOTE!** Make sure nvALT is not active!